ELLIPSIS009/EL-IMDB-CLONE/README.md

 IMDb Clone is a web app implemented using Python, Django, JavaScript and BootsTrap, that works like a mini IMDb.

+# Heroku

+The project is deployed on Heroku and can be viewed by clicking [HERE](https://el-imdb.herokuapp.com/)

 # Video Link for the Project

 The project walkthrough can be viewed [HERE](https://youtu.be/y2Suw8_02KI)